awanrky/powershell-profile/README.md

 My powershell profile, placed in github for easy access

+Many thanks to David Mohundro (https://github.com/drmohundro) for his inspiring talk at NWADNUG, and for providing his powershell profile on github--which has provided many good examples that helped me learn, and lots of working code that I have used as-is.

 ---

 To create a symlink so that the powershell $profile directory points to the local copy of this repository...